CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Conclusion

 \section{Conclusion}

 In this paper, we present CAM, the first causality-based framework for MACGS, which identifies how intermediate outputs causally influence final code correctness.
-Through comprehensive experiments, we reveal critical insights including feature importance hierarchies and context-dependent causal patterns that provide actionable guidance for MACGS optimization and deployment.
+Through comprehensive experiments, we reveal critical insights that provide actionable guidance for MACGS optimization and deployment.
 We demonstrate CAM's practical utility through two applications, establishing causality analysis as a powerful approach for understanding and improving MACGS.